fm16191/activity-logger/README.md

 - Sort applications by time spent on them
 - Sort windows names by time spent on them
 - Longuest sessions without window switching
+- A daemon
+- Analyze multiple log files, filter by keywords

 To be added :
 - [x] Autorestart if the logger fails (daemon)